 To live and work in Spain, expats must obtain a residence and work permit – notoriously elusive paperwork that requires several documents, depending on an individual’s purpose in the country.
-Thankfully, residence and work permits in Spain are linked in the country's immigration system.

 European Union nationals do not require work or residence permits to live and work in Spain, although anyone who wishes to stay more than three months must register as a resident.